These archive pages are provided in order to make it easier for you to find items

 - flying with a reused first stage booster - to launch the

-Imaging X-ray Polarimetry Explorer mission from pad 39A at the Kennedy Space
+Imaging X-ray Polarimetry Explorer mission from pad 39A at the

-launch service and other mission-related costs,' NASA said in a press release.
-The
+'the launch service and other mission-related costs,' NASA said in a press release.

-value of the IXPE launch contract is one of the most concrete examples of SpaceX's
+The value of the IXPE launch contract is one of the most concrete examples of SpaceX's

 progress in reducing launch costs by recovering and reusing first stage boosters.